 These projects benefit Lefthand Creek residents, stakeholders and visitors.

-Currently, LWOG is implementing 12 flood recovery restoration projects as part of this program.
+Currently, LWOG has completed implementation of 11 flood recovery restoration projects in the plains and foothills and is starting new projects in the canyons as part of this program.

 Watershed Planning Projects